sekhavati/crystalline/README.md

 # Introduction

 ## The problem
-Manipulating data is part and parcel of developing software, but the resulting code can quickly become cumbersome to read.
+Manipulating data is part and parcel of developing software, but the resulting code can quickly become difficult to read.
-You want to minimise the complexity of your codebase in order to give you confidence it's behaving as intended, both for yourself and others.
+You want to minimise the complexity of your codebase and ensure it's doing what you intended and have the confidence to change it in the future.

 ## The solution
-***Readable code is maintainable code.***
+_**Readable code is maintainable code.**_

 [Jest Matchers](https://jestjs.io/docs/en/using-matchers) help make your tests easier to reason about.
 Crystalline takes this philosophy and applies it to your application code.
 It is a library of highly comprehensible functions that perform